 Once you have one vegetable down, where you feel it’s coming on kind of easy over the seasons you add the next vegetable or fruit.
 Maybe after a while you add 2-3 vegetables each year.
 You get confidence and it’s contagious and things go pretty well.

 And we all have those moments in August where we’re pulling our hair out and saying why did I do this to myself?
 But then when you see on the shelf “I don’t have to buy that again this year” you will feel so empowered.

 But if you try it all at once the first season you will get overwhelmed and be like this is way too much to do!

 So my best advice is build it slowly once block at a time.

 Where are you located?

 We are located smack dab in the middle of the mountains between Seattle and the Pacific Ocean.
-I’m technically Zone 7 but usually our last frost is about May first mid may, a lot of times we have aour first frost mid september.
-So basically the end of May through mid Septembe.
+I’m technically Zone 7 but usually our last frost is about May first mid may, a lot of times we have aour first frost mid September.
+So basically the end of May through mid September.